mseewer/Master-Thesis/workspace/Findings-Notes.md

 - default port range we use for SCION interfaces is 30100 - 39999 (https://docs.anapaya.net/en/release-v0.35/resources/ports/)

 Thun:
-- No special Firewall configured -> easier for SYN Attack or DDos
+- No special Firewall configured -> easier for SYN Attack or DDos?

 Password Policy